Blindness Disability Lawyer in AZ

 • Completing your application

-• Avoiding mistakes that can delay or deny your benefits
+• Avoiding mistakes that can delay or deny your claim

 • Responding to requests for more information